 The act also specifies additional reasons for terminating a tenancy that has nothing to do with what the tenant did or didn’t do.
 More often, they are called ‘no-fault’ reasons.
 Examples include:

 - When you plan to carry out major renovations or repairs that require a building permit.
 Usually, you won’t proceed with such work unless the rental property is empty.

-On September 1, 2017, the Ontario Landlord and Tenant Board introduced new rules for landlords who would like to end a tenancy so they or their immediate family member can use the property, and the act includes the consequences for acting in bad faith.
+On September 1, 2017, the Ontario Landlord and Tenant Board introduced new rules for landlords who would like to end a tenancy so they or their immediate family members can use the property, and the act includes the consequences for acting in bad faith.

-- When there’s an agreement to sell the property and the buyer wants all or part of the property because they or an immediate member of their family wishes to use the property.
+- When there’s an agreement to sell the property, and the buyer wants all or part of the property because they or an immediate member of their family wishes to use the property.
 Please check with the LTB as there may be some limitations.